-As with so many digital e-mail marketing solutions, especially ones related to email marketing, on surface level, MailChimp and GetResponse look very, very similar in terms of automation functionally.
+As with so many digital e-mail marketing solutions, especially ones related to email marketing, on surface level, MailChimp and GetResponse look very, very similar in terms of automation functionally and marketing tool specs.

 As we’ve seen in this review though, GetResponse will lean more towards a sales-oriented business.
 Hopefully you’ll know whether your organization has a marketing orientation or a sales orientation and sales funnel integrations.
 If you don’t, you should probably find clarity on that before you commit to such products.

 I’m sure I’ve mentioned it in other platform reviews, but it’s really important to have a real and grounded understanding of your organization’s capacity, in terms of what they can realistically get out of some of the higher tiers.

 If you don’t have the resources at your disposal to interpret the data, and act upon that interpretation to drive customers your business, paying for those higher tiers really is a massive waste of money.

 There are plenty of cases of companies spending plenty of time collating a report on data, for senior management to go “Oh, that’s really interesting,” and that being the extent of the action.
 The report sits on a hard drive until it dies.